NavyaG-lab/Tech-writer/on-call/data-infra/on_call_runbook.md

 1. Understand how critical the dataset is by checking how many and which successors it has.
 1. Check if the dataset has already been committed by a different node `nu-br etl info <dataset-name> --n 2`
-1. If the dataset hasn't been committed: let the users know (#data-tribe) that said dataset is failing, communicate that we are considering [aborting](ops_how_to.md#manually-abort-a-dataset-to-metapod); If possible let the users comeback to you, in rare occurrences we might need to revert a PR and hot-deploy Itaipu, this might happen if the dataset is critical for business operations.
+1. If the dataset hasn't been committed: let the users know (#dataset-crash) that said dataset is failing, communicate that we are considering [aborting](ops_how_to.md#manually-abort-a-dataset-to-metapod); If possible let the users comeback to you, in rare occurrences we might need to revert a PR and hot-deploy Itaipu, this might happen if the dataset is critical for business operations.
 Abort dataset or revert PR.
 1. Restart the Job.

 Extra, but complementary steps: